LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Cycles, cocycles and chirotopes

-In this section we prove that (1) the isomorphism class of an indexed arrangement of oriented double pseudolines depends only on its family of isomorphism classes of subarrangements of size three, i.e., depends only on what we have called its chirotope; and that (2) the duality map is compatible with the isomorphism relations on the set of configurations of convex bodies and on the set of arrangements of double pseudolines and induces a one-to-one correspondence between the set of isomorphism classes of indexed configurations of oriented convex bodies and the set of isomorphism classes of indexed arrangements of oriented double pseudolines.
-The main ingredients of our proof are \begin{enumerate} \item the coding of the isomorphism class of an indexed arrangement of oriented double pseudolines by its family of {\it side cycles}, which are useful variants of the node cycles of Section~\ref{secthr}; \item the list of martagons on three and four double pseudolines, established in Section~\ref{sec:homotopy}; \item the injectivity of \monade\ maps of families of two pairwise disjoint convex bodies. \end{enumerate}
+In this section we prove that (1) the isomorphism class of an indexed arrangement of oriented double pseudolines depends only on its family of isomorphism classes of subarrangements of size three, i.e., depends only on what we have called its chirotope; and that (2) the map that assigns to an indexed configuration of oriented convex bodies the isomorphism class of its dual arrangement is compatible with the isomorphism relations on the set of configurations of convex bodies, and it induces a one-to-one correspondence between the set of isomorphism classes of indexed configurations of oriented convex bodies and the set of isomorphism classes of indexed arrangements of oriented double pseudolines.
+The main ingredients of our proof are \begin{enumerate} \item the coding of the isomorphism class of an indexed arrangement of oriented double pseudolines by its family of side cycles; \item the list of martagons on three and four double pseudolines, established in Section~\ref{sec:homotopy}; \item the injectivity of the map that assigns to each cell of the dual arrangement of an indexed configuration of two oriented convex bodies the cocycle of the configuration at some (hence any) element of the cell; and \item the injectivity of the map that assigns to a bitangent cocycle of an indexed family of at least three oriented convex bodies the sub-cocycles obtained by removing in turn each of the convex bodies. \end{enumerate}